 My research focus on disability is born out of passion, as something that needs to be done, rather than expediency.
 My longstanding intellectual and ethical commitment to disability research and inclusion began in 2007 when I first met Ron Chandran-Dudley, the Singaporean founder chairperson of Disabled People’s International, the first international disability-led organization.
 He was then an interviewee for my Bachelors’ dissertation.
 The stories around disability advocacy that he shared influenced me deeply, and it was he who introduced me to the fundamental tenets of disability studies.
 Uncle Ron as I called him, became like a grandfather to me.
 In the years that followed, his life’s work inspired me to work in the disability sector so as to implement and shape policies towards an inclusive society.
 Uncle Ron’s unexpected passing in 2015 came as a shock to me and was one of the key reasons I decided it was time to pursue disability research in the hope of creating a better world that builds on this legacy.

-My research interests fall generally in these fields: the practical and policy implications of inclusion and how inclusion as an idea is created, circulated, and consumed; the intersection of technology and disability in the smart city; and disability culture and the arts.
+My research interests fall generally in these fields: the practical and policy implications of inclusion and how inclusion as an idea is created, circulated, and consumed; the intersection of technology and disability as well as digital inclusion; and disability culture and the arts.

 In 2023, together with my fellow editors, Meng Ee Wong, and Dan Goodley, we published the first Singapore-focused critical disability studies volume, titled Not Without Us: Perspectives on Disability and Inclusion in Singapore.
 Outside of the academy, i continue to be widely engage in a praxis centred on disability studies.
 I am involved with the Global Initiative for Inclusive ICTs (G3ict) where i serve as the Country Representative for Singapore under its Smart Cities for All global initiative.